B1ack2un/AstronetTESS/README.md

 ## Background

-This directory contains TensorFlow models and data processing code for identifying exoplanets in astrophysical light curves.
+This project contains TensorFlow models and data processing code for identifying exoplanets from astrophysical light curves.
 This model is derived from Liang Yu's code.
 For a complete background on how this model works, see [Shallue & Vanderburg's paper](http://adsabs.harvard.edu/abs/2018AJ....155...94S) in as well as [Liang Yu's paper](https://ui.adsabs.harvard.edu/abs/2019AJ....158...25Y/abstract) in *The Astronomical Journal*.
 Both the triage and vetting networks are included in this project.